 - take an extra day of rest for acclimatization every 3300 feet/1000 meters (by not ascending any higher that day)

 Example of a low-risk itinerary

 You need to know that it is very challenging to find a low-risk itinerary for entering Tibet!
-We will talk about this much more in an upcoming post in this series, but for now here is a sample:
+Here is a sample:

 A trip to Amdo (Eastern Tibet) in which you train or fly into Siling/Xining (7200 feet / 2200 meters), sleep in Siling, and take day trips to Kumbum Monastery, Kokonor Lake (Chinese: Qinghai), Guide, Yoningsi Monastery, the Datong Forest and Cha Han Hotsprings.